Quote audit · prerequisite check

 Local building code, HOA covenants, your truss span and load rating, hurricane uplift requirements in coastal zones, snow load in northern markets.
 A roofer who specializes in solar-mount installs in your jurisdiction is the right call — not a national chain reading a script.
 The math on this page tells you when to ask.
 The roofer tells you what to do.

 Once the roof question is settled, the remaining math is what the rest of the site covers.
-Run the proposal through the quote calculator for the line-by-line audit, and use the contract questions to lock the workmanship warranty before signature.
+Run the proposal through the quote calculator for the line-by-line audit, and use the sales red flags guide to catch pressure tactics before signature.

 - 1. U.S. Department of Energy, "Homeowner's Guide to Going Solar."
 Lists four consumer-protection red flags: "Don't give in to pushy sales tactics," "Talk to certified installers," "Understand your financing options," and "Report bad actors."
 Recommends NABCEP-certified installers and points readers to FTC, CFPB, and state-utility complaint channels.
 Verified 2026-05-16. energy.gov/eere/solar/homeowners-guide-going-solar ↩